ferreirafabio/video2tfrecord/README.md

 This implementation was created during a research project and grew historically.
 Therefore, we invite users encountering bugs to pull-request fixes.

-# Installation and start
+# Installation
-run the following command on your terminal:
+run the following command:
 ```
 pip install video2tfrecord
 ```

-# Converting video to tfrecord
+# Writing (video) to tfrecord
 After installing the package, you can execute the following exemplary command to start the video-to-tfrecord conversion:

 ```